EighteenZi/rocksdb_wiki/Rocksdb-Architecture-Guide.md

 There are a bunch of unit tests that test specific features of the database.
 A `make check` command runs all unit tests.
 The unit tests trigger specific features of RocksDB and are not designed to test data correctness at scale.
 The `db_stress` test is used to validate data correctness at scale.

 ## 7. Performance
 RocksDB performance is benchmarked via a utility called `db_bench`. `db_bench` is part of the RocksDB source code.
-Performance results of a few typical workloads are described [here](https://github.com/facebook/rocksdb/wiki/Performance-Benchmarks).
+Performance results of a few typical workloads using flash storage are described [here](https://github.com/facebook/rocksdb/wiki/Performance-Benchmarks).
+You can also find RocksDB performance results for in-memory workload [here](https://github.com/facebook/rocksdb/wiki/RocksDB-In-Memory-Performance-Benchmarks).

 ##### Author: Dhruba Borthakur